 We aspire to a calm, safe and supportive environment where both children and staff are respected and can work in safety.
 As such, we expect all children and staff to behave appropriately at all times; this includes actively engaging with lessons and play.
-When behaviour does not meet the desired expectations, a range of positive redirection and deescalation strategies will be employed.
+When behaviour does not meet the desired expectations, a range of positive redirection and de-escalation strategies will be employed.

 We recognise that managing a child's behaviour is a complex task.
 At all times, Overdale Junior School staff will rely on their professional judgement, their knowledge of the child's individual needs and the building of positive relationships with each child in order to achieve this.
-Across the school, behaviour which is not in line with school expectations is dealt with consistently by all staff and adults.
+It is our aim that behaviour which is not in line with school expectations is dealt with consistently by all staff and adults.